 Adding a new small group

-Use the drop-down selectors to specify when the group typically Meets - either selecting the group's meeting frequency and day from the drop down lists, or select "Custom" and enter a free-text description for irregular frequencies e.g. "Mondays in term time only", "First and Third Thursdays Monthly", "Various days and dates to be advised".
+Use the drop-down selectors to specify when the group typically meets - either selecting the group's meeting Frequency and Day from the drop down lists and setting the Time, or select "Custom" Frequency and enter a free-text description for irregular frequencies e.g. "Mondays at 8pm in term time only", "First and Third Thursdays Monthly at 7.30pm", "Various days and dates".